Powered by Manufacturing Executives, Authors and Thought Leaders

 Ms. Coates in a member of the Board of Directors at the University of San Diego Supply Chain Management Institute.
 She earned a BS in Business at Arizona State University and an MBA at the University of San Diego.
 She resides in Silicon Valley.

-Director of Research and Member of the Board
+Chief Operations Officer and Member of the Board

-Ms. Hobson is a Director of the Reshoring Institute, overseeing the Institute’s research agenda.
-She is also a Director at Blue Silk Consulting.
-She recently returned from Mexico, where she served for two years as a Project Management Specialist Volunteer in the Peace Corps.
+In 2013, she returned from Mexico, where she served for two years as a Project Management Specialist Volunteer in the Peace Corps.
 She worked at a government research and manufacturing center located in Central Mexico.
 She was responsible for identifying the initial areas of improvement in the new project management system, implementing project management tools and policies, creating a weekly reporting system, working with and training project managers, assessing the current project management system and creating a project management curriculum for training future project managers.

 With a BS in Ceramic Engineering from the University of Missouri-Rolla, she began her professional career in the Semiconductor Industry in Arizona.
-She started as Process and Product Engineer for leading companies such as Motorola, Flip Chip, and Medtronic.
+She started as a Process and Product Engineer for leading companies such as Motorola, Flip Chip, and Medtronic.
 After a brief stint in technical sales, Silicon Valley called and she moved to CA where she changed sides.
 She went from being the customer to supporting the customer by working for KLA-Tencor’s Global Support and Services team.
-At KLA-Tencor she managed and supported a multi-million dollar SEM system.
+At KLA-Tencor, she managed and supported a multi-million dollar SEM system.
 After several years and thousands of air miles, she changed to consumer products by moving to Palm, Inc. where she helped launch Windows Mobile products and the revolutionary WebOS, the Palm Pre and Pixi.
-While at Palm she obtained a MS in Organization Development from the University of San Francisco.
+While at Palm she obtained an MS in Organization Development from the University of San Francisco.

 Joel has more 40 years of experience as a supply chain executive, educator, consultant and public speaker.
 Joel has delivered hundreds of presentations and workshops around the world and is frequently sought out as a SME by WSJ, The Economist, USA Today, and numerous trade publications / journals about reshoring and other topics.